hosford42/vert/README.md

 * 100% code coverage for unit testing.
 * Prettify the string representations for Edges and Vertices.
 * Make the DBM graph store more efficient.
-* Add proper documentation strings.
-* Add an intro to the README file.
 * Support older versions of Python.
 * Consider adding flags to `GraphStore.iter_edges()` for independent inclusion/exclusion of directed & undirected edges.